Texas Vignette Board of Directors

 Vanessa Hadox is an arts administrator with nearly 15 years of experience in fundraising and communications.
 She is currently serving as Director of Development, Institutional Giving at the Nasher Sculpture Center.

-Prior to moving to Dallas in 2021, Vanessa fundriased for several arts organizations in New York, including BRIC Arts | Media, Public Art Fund, and Groundswell Community Mural Project.
+Prior to moving to Dallas in 2021, Vanessa fundraiser for several arts organizations in New York, including BRIC Arts | Media, Public Art Fund, and Groundswell Community Mural Project.

 She has guest lectured at the University of North Texas, Southern Methodist University, Temp to Perm public art conference, the Van Alen Institute, and the Association of Fundraising Professionals conference.
 She has led public art tours for the U.S. State Department and the Municipal Art Society.

 She is a frequent panelist and proposal evaluator, most recently for the City of Dallas Office of Arts and Culture and the Texas Commission on the Arts.
-Vanessa co-founded the NYU Museum Studies Alumni Association in 2014, served as an adviser in the New York Foundation for the Arts (NYFA) Emerging Leaders Program from 2018 to 2020, and participated in the Emerging Leaders in Philanthropy Program at the Communities Foundation of Texas in 2023.
+Vanessa co-founded the NYU Museum Studies Alumni Association in 2014, served as an advisor in the New York Foundation for the Arts (NYFA) Emerging Leaders Program from 2018 to 2020, and participated in the Emerging Leaders in Philanthropy Program at the Communities Foundation of Texas in 2023.

 Vanessa holds an MA in Museum Studies from NYU and a BA in History from the University of California, Irvine.
 She lives in Oak Cliff with her husband, cat, and two dogs.